Note: Please forward proposed corrections, refinements and additions to PeopleNow.org by email RefineThePlan@PeopleNow.org or fax 703-521-0849

 Lawbreakers and Reconciliation and Restorative Justice Opportunities for

-Action Plan #30 provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations, negotiations and/or prosecutions if necessary along with victim's statement of demand, impact statement, tort claim and/or disgorgement action against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law.
+This plan provides principles, strategies, procedures and sample documents to initiate and follow through with humane, private (not secret) investigations, negotiations and/or prosecutions if necessary along with victims' statements of demand, victims impact statements, tort claims, disgorgement actions against alleged lawbreakers including certain senior civil and military officials, legislators, judges, private sector executives and other individuals who have allegedly violated the law while "treating them all with dignity and respect" as espoused by Clarence Darrow

 - All victims of crimes should be taken care of